PROFILE

 Bernardo Vieira.
 In 1984, the council was

-President Vieira to a new 5-year term, and
+Vieira to a new 5-year term, and elected a

-elected a Council of State, which was the
+Council of State, which was the executive agent

-executive agent of the ANP.
-Under this system,
+of the ANP.
+Under this system, the president

-and served as head of state and government.
-The
+head of state and government.
+The president also

 multi-party legislative and presidential